tom-halpin/pe-dojo-book/content/003c-design-thinking.md

 ### Design Thinking - Five Phase Model

-There are a number variants of Design Thinking all of which embody similar principles.
+There are a number variants of Design Thinking all of which embody broadly similar principles.

 One of the most popular variants is the five-phase model proposed by researchers at Stanford this can be represented as

 ![](assets/designthinking.png)

-Note: The process is non linear.
+Note: The Design Thinking process is non linear.
 Typically the process is iterative and includes feedback loops between the five phases:

 - Empathize – with your users to better understand and thus define the problem.